-Thinking about what is best for you and your children may involve some self-care.
+Thinking about what is best for you may involve some self-care.
 This may feel impossible during the holidays, but it can be a reality.
-Self-care can be almost anything, so long as it is physically, mentally and emotionally safe for you and those around you.
+Self-care can mean whatever you need it to as long as it is physically, mentally and emotionally safe for you and those around you.
 Here are some ideas to consider:

 - Identify and Acknowledge your Emotions: "I feel sad" may seem like a simple statement, but at a time of year when we "should" be happy, it may feel challenging.
 Acknowledge both pleasant and unpleasant emotions as part of your reality.
 Grant yourself permission to feel and express them.
-This shows your children that emotions are normal and expressing them is important. - Consider Your Needs: When you identify and acknowledge your emotions, you consider your needs.
+Any emotions that you experience in your grief are normal and expressing them is important. - Consider Your Needs: When you identify and acknowledge your emotions, you consider your needs.
 Yes, your needs are very important!
 Take breaks, plan ahead, and remind yourself that it's okay that things are hard and not perfect.
-It's also good to ask for help from those you trust, especially if it will make things easier for you and your children.
+It's also okay to ask for help from those you trust, especially if it will make things easier for you.